-ENGL 005 College Composition Recitation (0 semester hours)
+ENGL 005 - College Composition Recitation

+(0 semester hour) Prerequisites: Placement by assessment

-Corequisites: ENGL 105
+Corequisite: ENGL 105

-Description: This course is offered as a companion to ENGL 105 for the student that requires improvement of college-level composition skills and serves as an opportunity to develop the foundations necessary to succeed in subsequent courses.
-Offered each semester, annually.
+Description: This course is offered as a companion to ENGL 105 for the student that requires improvement of collegelevel composition skills and serves as an opportunity to develop the foundations necessary to succeed in subsequent courses.
+Offered Each semester, annually.

-ENGL 050 Basic English (3 credits)
+ENGL 050 - Basic English

-Description: This course develops the foundation composition skills necessary to succeed in required composition courses.
-Credits do not count towards graduation requirements
+(3 semester hours) Prerequisites: None Description: This course develops the foundation composition skills necessary to succeed in required composition courses.
+Credits do not count towards graduation requirements Offered As needed.

-ENGL 105 College Composition (3 semester hours)
+ENGL 105 - College Composition

 Description: This first-year composition course is an introduction to college-level writing strategies.
 By reading various writing styles and genres, the student will contemplate how purpose and audience guide the writing process.
 Writing assignments are to be completed according to a deadline with a goal of improving style, grammar, and diction.
-Offered each semester, annually.
+Offered Each semester, annually.

-ENGL 106 Academic Writing and Critical Thinking (3 semester hours)
+ENGL 106 - Academic Writing and Critical Thinking